Wandalen/willbe/doc/version2.eng/tutorial/HelloWorld.md

 </details>

 Add the ready submodule.
 Use the remote `git+https:///github.com/Wandalen/wTools.git/out/wTools` module.
-Add it to the section of the `submodule` of the ` will-file`.
+Add it to `submodule` section of the ` will-file`.

 <details>
   <summary><u>Command output<code>will .submodules.list</code></u></summary>